Jobs & Internships

 About ThinkTennessee

-Based in Nashville, ThinkTennessee is a nonpartisan, results-oriented think tank that uses research and advocacy to help build a state where all Tennesseans are civically engaged and economically secure.
+ThinkTennessee is a nonpartisan, results-oriented think tank based in Nashville.
+We use research, engagement, and advocacy to help build a state where all Tennesseans are civically engaged and economically secure.
+At our core, we believe Tennessee thrives when voters have a voice in the decisions that affect their lives and when workers earn enough to support their families.

 ThinkTennessee’s office is in downtown Nashville.
 We provide a flexible, hybrid work environment, with at least two days of in-person work per week.